 Who is involved in GLOBE?

 GLOBE began on Earth Day, 1995.
 Since that time, 112 countries have participated in The GLOBE Program.
-Thanks to the efforts of the worldwide GLOBE community, there are more than 58,000 GLOBE-trained teachers representing over 24,000 schools around the world.
-In addition, over 1.5 million students have participated in GLOBE -- contributing more than 23 million measurements to the GLOBE database for use in their inquiry-based science projects.
+Thanks to the efforts of the worldwide GLOBE community, there are more than 66,000 GLOBE-trained teachers representing over 24,000 schools around the world.
+In addition, over 10 million students have participated in GLOBE -- contributing more than 100 million measurements to the GLOBE database for use in their inquiry-based science projects.
+In addition to the student-contributed data, automated stations collect and send measurements to the GLOBE database.
+Check the Program's home page for the current total measurements.

 GLOBE brings together students, teachers and scientists through the GLOBE Schools Network in support of student learning and research.
 Parents, Scientists and GLOBE Alumni also support students' engagement in GLOBE.